Rodmg/aquila-mqtt-sn-gateway/README.md

 ## TODO Long-term

-- Support other software transports: TCP socket (for using an [ESPino](http://www.espino.io/en) or similar as forwarder)
-- Transport encryption (Transport dependent)
 - Port to ES6?

 ## In progress
-- Advanced device management: implement predefined Gateway topics for getting info of connected devices, events etc. (non MQTT-SN standard, implement as module)
+- Advanced device management: implement predefined Gateway topics for getting info of connected devices, events etc. (non MQTT-SN standard, implement as module) (Preliminar API implemented)
-- Device pairing management (Transport dependent)
+- ~~Device pairing management (Transport dependent)~~ (DONE for Altair and rfm69)
+- ~~Support other Forwarder software transports: TCP socket (for using an [ESPino](http://www.espino.io/en) or similar as forwarder)~~ (TCP transport Done, experimental)

 ## Not supported